 If you would like to delete your account click the delete account button on your account page.
 This action will delete your account information, delete build and source code information stored on our servers, and stop any further billing.

-To remove access to your GitHub or Bitbucket account, you can remove it via your GitHub or Bitbucket application settings page.
+To remove access to your SCM account, you can remove it via your SCM application settings page.

-Coveralls is built on Amazon EC2 and Amazon S3 through Heroku.
+Coveralls is hosted on Amazon Web Services and orchestrated via Cloud66.
 If the EC2 service becomes vulnerable, your source code may also become vulnerable to accidental disclosure.
 Amazon's Security Center discusses their security in great detail.